The history of the Voynich MS is described in three parts, on three pages:

 This page addresses the third part, the history of the manuscript research and analysis.

-When Wilfrid Voynich first saw the manuscript, he immediately considered the 13th Century Franciscan friar Roger Bacon as its possible author, most probably prompted to this by the reference to Bacon in the Marci letter.
-He then embarked on a thorough study of the MS's history, in the hope of being able to prove this.
+When Wilfrid Voynich first saw the manuscript, he immediately considered the 13th Century Franciscan friar Roger Bacon as its possible author, quite probably based on the reference to Bacon in the letter from Marci he found inside it.
+Some time later he embarked on a study of the MS's history, in the hope of being able to prove this.
 While that would make the Voynich MS an incredibly important and valuable document in the history of science, a fact to which an antiquarian book dealer would not have been insensitive, it is apparent from the way in which he performed his search that he seems to have genuinely believed that Bacon was the author of the Voynich MS (1).

 We need, however, first to go back in time, as we now know that already centuries ago people have attempted to solve the puzzle presented by the Voynich MS.

 The first evidence of attempts to decipher the text of the Voynich MS is visible on its first folio (f1r).
 In the right-hand margin there is an apparently erased cipher table, which is only partly visible even under UV illumination.
 It has one column with the characters of the Latin alphabet, a second column with the characters of the Voynich MS aligned with the Latin alphabet, and a third column, slightly more displaced, with again the Latin alphabet, but shifted up by one position.
 The first attractive idea could be that this is the key to the MS, left here for us by its author, but as we know from character entropy analysis (2), the Voynich MS text cannot be the result of a simple substitution.
 Therefore, this table must be a decipherer's attempt, although Dr. Gerhard Strasser proposes an interesting alternative, by which these are notes made by a later owner, who is creating his own code from the cipher alphabet of the Voynich MS (3).